fbpx

 Property Transfer Fees and Taxes in Thailand in 2024

-When purchasing real estate in Thailand, the timing of property transfer depends on the stage of development and the terms of your agreement.
-Let’s explore two common scenarios:
+When buying real estate in Thailand, the timing of the transfer of the property depends on the stage of development and the terms of your agreement.
+Let’s take a look at two common scenarios:

-1. Off-plan purchases: When you invest in a property that is still under construction, known as an “off-plan” purchase, the ownership transfer takes place upon the project’s completion.
+Off-plan purchases: When you invest in a property that is in the planning stage or under construction, known as an “off-plan” purchase, the transfer of the ownership takes place upon the project’s completion.
 This process typically involves:

 • Making stage payments as construction progresses (Buyers can make the payments with installments until completion)